dniel/blogr-pve/README.md

 ##### Features
 * clustered proxmox virtual environment on three machines.
-* hardware failover with virtualized linux containers deployed on three machines.
+* hardware failover with virtualized linux containers deployed on the proxmox cluster.
 * firewall with failover.
 * secured network, divided into separate vlan zones.
 * database with failover.